 Capitol Heights brings musicians together and finding your local musical instrument shop can be a great way to get to try new and used guitars.
 Be sure to start your search downtown if you are looking to upgrade, trade-in or add to your collection.

-I just love the small town vibe.
+I love the unique products and small town vibe.

 Stephanie Seavers